-If the local voltage is less than that in your own country, you need a voltage converter as well.
+If the local voltage is 110 V, you need a voltage converter.
 Some say you can carefully try to use your appliances in North Korea without a converter.
 Most likely they won't be damaged, but may not function optimally.
-If you don't want to take any chances, use a converter.
+If you don't want to take any chances, use a voltage converter in North Korea.
 You can find voltage converters at Amazon.
-You can also consider a combined power plug adapter/voltage converter.
+Because you also need a power plug adapter, you should consider a combined plug adapter/voltage converter.

-If the frequency in North Korea (60 / 50 Hz) differs from the one in your country, it is not advised to use your appliances.
-But if there is no voltage difference, you could (at your own risk) try to use the appliance for a short time.
+Also the frequency in North Korea (60 / 50 Hz) differs from the frequency in India (50 Hz).
+You should use a voltage converter which also changes the frequency, but these are hard to find.
+If your converter can't change the frequency, be warned!
 Be especially careful with moving, rotating and time related appliances like clocks, shavers and electric fan heaters.

 To be sure, check the label on the appliance.
 Some appliances never need a converter.
 If the label states 'INPUT: 100-240V, 50/60 Hz' the appliance can be used in all countries in the world.
 This is common for chargers of tablets/laptops, photo cameras, cell phones, toothbrushes, etc.